 While staying "safer at home" I am using much of my time to count my blessings.
-And despite the cancellations of shows and the closing of galleries, I am still in the studio working with new colors, new designs and new passion.... and ever grateful that I get to do what I love!
+And despite the cancellations of shows and the closing of galleries, I am still in the studio weaving with new colors, new designs and new passion.... and ever grateful that I get to do what I love!

-Weaving and dyeing in my home studio in middle Tennessee, I design and create each and every piece myself, using mostly silk, cotton, bamboo, and most recently hemp, yarns.
-I enjoy making functional fabrics . . . clothing and accessories . . . and contemporary wall art.
+Weaving and dyeing in my home studio in middle Tennessee, I design and create each and every piece myself, using mostly silk, cotton, bamboo and most recently hemp yarns.
+I enjoy making functional fabrics for clothing and accessories as well as contemporary wall art.

-My goal as a weaver is to weave what machines cannot . . . to capture a sense of time and place, color and texture . . . and to create fabrics with spirit, style, and when I'm really lucky, maybe even a little magic.
+My goal as a weaver is to weave what machines cannot . . . to capture a sense of time and place, color and texture . . . and to create fabrics with spirit, style and when I'm really lucky, maybe even a little magic.